WenjianBI/RvED/README.md

 ## R Package RvED_0.1.tar.gz
 A preliminary version of package can be found in RvED_0.1.tar.gz.
 More details including data simulation, model formulation and effect direction datasets would be updated soon.

-NOTE: please install library kinship first.
+NOTE: please install R package of kinship before installing R package of RvED.

 ## Some bioinformatics tools
 - A tool of ImpG-Summary to impute summary statistics can be found in https://github.com/huwenboshi/ImpG